TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG_PART_2.md

 ## Verdict

-Our classifier is statistically significantly better than guessing, but unfortunately it is _only statistically_ significantly better than guessing.
+Our classifier is statistically significantly better than guessing, but unfortunately it is __only statistically significantly better than guessing__.